Sunlighter/TypeTraitsLib/README.md

   clone of the other, or a serialized and deserialized copy of the other).

 * `bool CanSerialize(T a)`[^4] checks to see if `a` is serializable.
 This function detects fixed-length arrays of the wrong length and unrecognized union cases, without throwing an exception.
-However, it does not tell you *why* `a` cannot be serialized...
+However, if it returns `false` it does not tell you *why* `a` cannot be serialized...

 * `byte[] SerializeToBytes(T a)` serializes `a` to bytes.